-Tip - your Tariff tells you the max you can spend in a foreign currency on your card in a day.
-It also tells you any fees you'll need to pay.
+Tip - Your Tariff tells the max you can spend abroad, whether that be in a foreign currency or sterling.
+The good news is we won't charge you a foreign transaction fee when using your card abroad.

 What is the European Central Bank's exchange rate?